3-ark/Cognito-AI_Sidekick/docs/USER_GUIDE.md

 Found in the "Web Search" or a similar section in settings:
 *   **Search Results Character Limit:** You can define the maximum number of characters from web search results that will be provided to the AI as context in "Web Mode."

-## Compute Levels

-The application offers different "compute levels" that affect how the AI processes your requests.
-Higher compute levels can lead to more detailed and structured answers for complex queries but may take longer to generate.

-*   **Standard/Low Compute**: This is the default setting.
-The AI processes your query directly and provides a response.

-*   **Medium Compute**:
-    *   When this level is selected, the AI first breaks down your main task or question into a series of logical subtasks.
-    *   It then processes these subtasks, often in batches.
-    *   Finally, it synthesizes the results of the subtasks into a comprehensive answer.
-    *   You may see "Monitoring" messages indicating the AI is working on subtasks.

-*   **High Compute**:
-    *   This is the most advanced level.
-The AI employs a multi-stage approach:
-        1.  **Decomposition into Stages**: Your task is first broken down into main sequential stages.
-        2.  **Decomposition into Steps**: Each stage is then further broken down into specific steps.
-        3.  **Processing**: The AI processes these steps (sometimes in batches, accumulating context from previous steps within the same stage).
-If a stage doesn't require step-by-step breakdown, it's solved directly.
-        4.  **Synthesis**: Results from steps are synthesized into a stage result, and then all stage results are synthesized into the final answer.
-    *   This level is designed for complex queries requiring detailed planning and execution by the AI.
-    *   You will likely see "Monitoring" messages as the AI progresses through stages and steps.

-**Note**: The availability and behavior of compute levels might vary.
-*   **Important Considerations (Beta Feature):**
-    *   The Computation Levels feature, especially Medium and High, is considered experimental.
-    *   **Token Usage:** Higher computation levels significantly increase token consumption.
-High Compute can use 100-150x more tokens than Low Compute for the same query.
-This means more processing time and potentially higher costs if you are using paid AI services.
-    *   **Potential Instability:** As an experimental feature, you might encounter unexpected behavior or errors, especially with High compute.
-Report any issues to help improve Cognito.
-Use these levels judiciously, matching the complexity of your query to the appropriate computation level.
-Higher levels generally provide more thoroughness at the cost of increased response time and token usage.

 ## Text-to-Speech (TTS)

 The application can read AI messages aloud using your browser's built-in Text-to-Speech capabilities.
 You can manage TTS settings in the "Text-to-Speech" section of the settings panel.